OTA updates

 .
 For battery powered end-devices you may need to trigger them by e.g. pushing a button right before checking for an OTA.

-Once an update is available you can update it by sending to zigbee2mqtt/bridge/request/device/ota_update/update
+When an update is available for your device, you can upgrade it by sending a message to zigbee2mqtt/bridge/request/device/ota_update/update

 with payload {"id": "deviceID"}